Zephy1/ctjs/README.md

 With CT, you have all the power of a modding environment with the benefit of an easy-to-use language and the ability to reload your scripts without restarting the game.
 CT also provides a way to [define your own Mixins](https://github.com/ChatTriggers/ctjs/wiki/Dynamic-Mixins)!

-CT is currently written for Fabric 1.19.
-See [this repo](https://github.com/ChatTriggers/ChatTriggers) for the deprecated Forge 1.8.9 version.
+CT is currently written for Fabric 1.21.5.
+See [this repo](https://github.com/ChatTriggers/ChatTriggers) for the Forge 1.8.9 version.

 ### Examples